netfoundry/minimal-mistakes/docs/_pages/v2/guide-cli.md

 ### config

 Interactively configure `nfctl`.
-Most of the OPTIONS to nfctl are also configuration directives and may be declared with `nfctl config` sub-command or added to the INI configuration file.
+Most of the OPTIONS are also configuration directives and may be declared with `nfctl config` sub-command or added to the INI configuration file.
 The file location depends on your OS.

 ```bash
 ❯ nfctl config --help